-Figure 3. (a) Wind speed time series of the WFIP2 case at 80 m above ground level, where the red line illustrates cup anemometer measurements, the magenta and cyan lines denote the p1 and p6 forecasts, the purple, blue, and light blue lines, respectively, indicate ensemble mean forecasts from p2, p4, and p5, and the black line is the ensemble average of the five participants. (b) Similar to (a), but for wind speed of the FINO2 case at 82 m above sea level with submissions from six participants. (c) Similar to (b), but for wind-farm power data at Baltic-2 at 78.25 m above sea level.
+Fig. 3. (a) Wind speed time series of the WFIP2 case at 80 m above ground level, where the red line illustrates cup anemometer measurements, the magenta and cyan lines denote the p1 and p6 forecasts, the purple, blue, and light blue lines, respectively, indicate ensemble mean forecasts from p2, p4, and p5, and the black line is the ensemble average of the five participants. (b) Similar to (a) but for wind speed of the FINO2 case at 82 m above sea level with submissions from six participants. (c) Similar to (b) but for wind farm power data at Baltic-2 at 78.25 m above sea level.
 Across the panels, the shading around the ensemble means of p4 and p5 represents the standard deviation of the ensemble members around the mean.
 The ensemble means of p2 and p3 are plotted as single lines and no shading is incorporated because the differences between the two ensemble members are mostly trivial.

-Often, an ensemble mean yields a below-average forecast error compared to those of its members (Figure 4).
-As expected, the six-organization ensemble mean has weaker temporal fluctuations than the intra-organization ensemble means (Figure 3), which may have boosted its forecast performance.
-Across the two case studies, the six-organization ensemble mean performs better than most, and sometimes all, of the other submitted forecasts, both in terms of the RMSE and the median absolute error over the whole forecast period (Figure 4).
+Often, an ensemble mean yields a below-average forecast error compared to those of its members (Fig. 4).
+As expected, the six-organization ensemble mean has weaker temporal fluctuations than the intra-organization ensemble means (Fig. 3), which may have boosted its forecast performance.
+Across the two case studies, the six-organization ensemble mean performs better than most, and sometimes all, of the other submitted forecasts, both in terms of the RMSE and the median absolute error over the whole forecast period (Fig. 4).
 The superiority of the ensemble means in single-value summary metrics is even more apparent in wind power time series forecasts.
-The nonlinear power curve conversion results in satisfactory power forecast performance of the ensemble means compared to their individual members (Figure 4).
+The nonlinear power curve conversion results in satisfactory power forecast performance of the ensemble means compared to their individual members (Fig. 4).

 The choice of the evaluation metrics affects the relative skills between forecasts.
-Compared to their ensemble members, ensemble means sometimes yield larger relative errors using median absolute error compared to using RMSE, and this pattern is particularly apparent in the FINO2 case (Figure 4c and d).
+Compared to their ensemble members, ensemble means sometimes yield larger relative errors using median absolute error compared to using RMSE, and this pattern is particularly apparent in the FINO2 case (Fig. 4c and 4d).
 The disparity of relative errors between the two metrics emerges from the large magnitude of errors of outliers.
 For RMSE, squaring the error at each time step magnifies the impacts of those outliers and creates a long tail in the squared-error distribution, because of the lack of statistical robustness and resistance of RMSE.
 In our case studies, given some members in an ensemble yield substantially larger errors than others, the associated ensemble mean could yield a lower relative RMSE than many of its members, whereas the same ensemble mean derives a relatively modest median absolute error.